18.5.06

-Portable alpha?
 Alpha becomes beta?
-Some experts claim there is a reducing supply of alpha.
-A few even attempt to put a "number" to the amount available.
-They remind me of the patent clerk over a century ago who said he didn't see much future for his profession as "everything" had already been invented.
-There is plenty of alpha available and far more to be generated in the future.
+Some economics professors say consistent skill cannot exist.
+Reminiscent of the patent clerk a century ago who said he didn't see any future for his profession as "everything" had already been invented.
+There are many trillions of dollars of alpha to be generated in the future.

-Total alpha does sum to zero but that just puts the emphasis on extracting it from OTHER market participants, ie having skill.
-Given the tens of trillions of dumb dollars in the global markets there is vast opportunity for capturing and redistributing that alpha.
-Alpha can ONLY diminish if the markets became efficient but the FACT is markets are MORE inefficient than ever before.
+Total alpha sums to zero so that puts emphasis on extracting it from OTHER market participants.
+Given the tens of trillions of dumb dollars in the global markets there is vast opportunity for capturing and redistributing that alpha to the few that know what they are doing.
+Alpha can only diminish if the markets became efficient but the fact is markets are MORE inefficient than ever before.

-There are some investment strategies that have already been invented.
-These range in value from newspaper publishers ACTIVELY picking stocks, commonly known as "passive" index tracking eg Dow Jones, FTSE or Nikkei, to the strategies developed by Renaissance Technologies for the Medallion Fund.
-In between there are many of varying levels of worth and sophistication of which a few are used in traditional funds and many more in hedge funds.
+Many strategies have been invented.
+These range in performance and value from newspapers ACTIVELY picking stocks, commonly known as "passive" index tracking eg S&P, FTSE or Nikkei, to strategies developed by Renaissance Technologies for the Medallion Fund.
+In between there are many of varying levels of worth and sophistication of which some are used in long only funds and many more in hedge funds.
 But there are numerous new methods of making money waiting to be discovered and those will be NEW sources of alpha.

 Then there is geography.
 New places become investible every year making more alpha available.
 I am in China this week and the range of things you can do as an investor here is increasing rapidly.
 Despite being here I just bought some cocoa options today because of information I received today from contacts in Sao Tome and Principe and Cote D'Ivoire.
 The global village we now live in and the technological interconnectedness is a GROWING source of alpha.